qqueue/4chan-JS/README.md

 their near-unreadability, the compiled versions of the scripts are tracked as well.

+As of the 27th of April, 2014, Anonymous ## Developer and co. have removed the whitespace-minified version of the scripts, so only the variable-mangled scripts are accessible now.
+They are tracked as `$name-compiled.js` in this repository to keep git history clean.

-If anybody knows a better way to decompile variable-mangled JS, please open an issue/PR. [beautify-with-words][2] looks promising, but its generated names aren't consistent due to RNG seeding.
+If anybody knows where the whitespace minified versions went, or better ways to decompile variable-mangled JS, please open an issue/PR.
+[beautify-with-words][2] looks promising, but its generated names aren't consistent due to RNG seeding.

 The cron job for `update.sh` is run every 15 minutes.
 The automatic commits it makes are dated with the value of the `Last-Modified` HTTP header, as returned